What is Endometrial Hyperplasia?

 Hyperplasia without atypia may also resolve spontaneously or following a D&C. On the other hand, hyperplasia with atypia tends to persist even after treatment with progestin.
 Currently, endometrial hyperplasia is the indication for 5% of all hysterectomies performed in the U.S. In 43% of women undergoing hysterectomy because of atypical hyperplasia (diagnosed by endometrial biopsy), the removed uterus contained endometrial carcinoma.
-When a biopsy reveals endometrial byperplasia, it is obviously critical to evaluate the uterus before surgery with a D&C due to the high risk that a concurrent cancer is present.
+When a biopsy reveals endometrial hyperplasia, it is critical to evaluate the uterus before surgery with a D&C due to the high risk that concurrent cancer is present.
 During hysterectomy the uterus should be inspected thoroughly and the surgeon should be ready to perform lymph node dissection if cancer is found.
 Hyperplasia, even after successful treatment, may recur.
 This is especially true if conditions of unopposed estrogen persist.
-It is therefore necessary to assure that unopposed estrogen condition does not continue by giving progesterone intermittently or, in younger women, birth control pills.
-Also, it is important to monitor such patients closely (using ultrasound, endometrial biopsies etc.) long after completion of a successful course of treatment.
+It is, therefore, necessary to assure that unopposed estrogen condition does not continue by giving progesterone intermittently or, in younger women, birth control pills.
+Also, it is important to monitor such patients closely (using ultrasound, endometrial biopsies, etc.) long after the completion of a successful course of treatment.